James D. Heiple

-James D. Heiple (September 13, 1933 – January 18, 2021) was an American attorney and jurist.
+James Dee Heiple (September 13, 1933 – January 18, 2021) was an American attorney and jurist.
 He was elected as a justice of the Illinois Supreme Court in 1990, and went on to serve as its chief justice briefly in 1997, and continued to serve on the court until his retirement in 2000.

 Early life and education

 Born in Peoria, Illinois, Heiple received a B.S. from Bradley University in his hometown.
 He studied law in Louisville, Kentucky, and received a J.D. from the University of Louisville School of Law in 1957.
 Heiple later received an LL.M from the University of Virginia School of Law.

 Career

 After admission to Illinois bar, Heiple entered private legal practice with his father in Tazewell County, Illinois, with offices in Washington and Pekin, until 1970.
 He specialized in municipal law and acted as corporation counsel for many municipalities.
 During this period, he also worked as an appellate law clerk, public defender, special master in chancery, manager of two banks, and farm-owner.
 He served as president of the Illinois Judges Association and Tazewell County Bar Association, as well as acting as chair for Illinois State Bar Association councils.

 Heiple was elected to the Illinois Circuit Court in 1970.
 Ten years later, he was elected to the Illinois Appellate Court.
 He successfully ran in 1990 to succeed retiring Illinois Supreme Court Justice Howard C. Ryan, for whom he had previously clerked.
 He billed himself as a "Common Sense Choice" for north-central Illinois and won that election against Tobias Barry by less than one percentage point.
 Several lawyers were of the opinion that Heiple would more inclined to engage in oral arguments and author dissenting opinions, given his reputation as "an independent thinker".

 Heiple authored the state Supreme Court's opinion in the controversial "Baby Richard Case" in 1994.
 The case involved a mother who was no longer in a relationship with the father and consequently gave up their baby for adoption without informing him.
 Heiple notably wrote how the state's adoption laws "are designed to protect natural parents in their preemptive rights to their own children wholly apart from any consideration of the so-called best interests of the child.
 If it were otherwise, few parents would be secure in the custody of their own children".
 In doing so, he reversed the decisions of the circuit and appeals courts and gave custody of the child to the biological father.
 The judgment led to criticism among the general populace and public disagreement between Heiple and elected officials, including Jim Edgar, the Governor of Illinois at the time.